 Check Market Rates Before Increasing Rent

-As a landlord, charging rent is how you make your property investment pay.
+As a landlord, charging rent is how you make a return on your property investment.
 The tenant pays rent and this monthly sum covers your mortgage, costs and, hopefully, yields a profit.
 But how often should you increase the rent and how do you decide how much to increase it by?

 The starting point for a landlord trying to decide how much rent to charge is to look at current market rates.
 But this is something of a blunt instrument.
 No two properties are identical, even in the same street.
 One might have a brand-new kitchen and bathroom, whereas the other could have a larger garden and a garage.
 Nevertheless, this is a good place to start if you are thinking of increasing your rent.